mkp170791/numpy/doc/neps/nep-0022-ndarray-duck-typing-overview.rst

 captures these distinctions; in fact, it’s unlikely that any single person even understands all the distinctions.
-And this is important, because we have a *lot* of APIs that we need to add duck array support to (both in numpy and in all the projects that depend on numpy!).
+And this is important, because we have a *lot* of APIs that we need to add duck array support to (both in numpy_demo and in all the projects that depend on numpy_demo!).
 By definition, these already work for ``ndarray``, so hopefully getting them to work for full duck arrays shouldn’t be so hard, since by definition full duck arrays act like ``ndarray``.
 It’d be very